Skip to content

 Interested in coming along?

 If your child would like to try Lichfield Chess Club, please contact us before your first visit.
-We can answer any questions, explain what to expect, and help arrange a suitable evening to come along.
+We can answer any questions, explain what to expect, and help arrange a suitable evening for them to attend the club.